The real costs of being a landlord

 And for all these options, if your tenant decides to extend their lease, you’ll have to pay a renewal fee.

-So expect to pay an average of £400 to cover these costs.
+Expect to pay an average of £400 to cover these costs.
 If you use a letting agent, they might pay it for you – but probably raise their fee to make up for it.

 An Energy Performance Certificate shows how energy-efficient your property is.
 You need to get one every 10 years and right now, it costs between £60 and £80.